 And expert light comedians like Irene Dunne, Claudette Colbert, Carole Lombard, William Powell, and, in his less effusive moments, Cary Grant.
 Not to mention scene-stealers like Eric Blore, Donald Meek, Charles Coburn, Spring Byington.

-Everyone tries too hard – and it shows
+Everyone tries too hard

 After trying his hand at film noir with the middling (yet critical favorite) L.A.
 Confidential, which earned him an Oscar nomination, Curtis Hanson opted to tackle that other Old Hollywood genre in Wonder Boys.